melissaharijanto/gameroom-frontend/README.md

 # GameRoom (stylized as gameroom, in all lower cases)

-## Note: The database has been suspended and will not be renewed.
-For the backend code base, please refer to <a href="https://github.com/melissaharijanto/gameroom-backend">this repository</a>.
+## Note: The database will be renewed every three months as it is running on a free plan.
+This project was made for CVWO and now kept up for fun ^^

 <h4>Please view this project on a desktop, with full window tab size, as the application is not designed to be responsive (yet).</h4>